quii/learn-go-with-tests/http-server.md

 Our refactoring has made it pretty clear what to do.

 We moved the score calculation out of the main body of our handler into a function `GetPlayerScore`.
-This feels like the right place to slice our functionality up using interfaces.
+This feels like the right place to separate the concerns using interfaces.

 Let's move our function we re-factored to be an interface instead